 Del Ray’s dining scene is brimming with tempting options, from casual hang-outs to date-night destinations.
 Brunch on French bistro fare at Del Ray Café, set in a 1920s historic home.
 Sample Chef Autumn Cline’s creations at Evening Star Café, or revel in the dairy-rich offerings at Cheesetique, including their award-winning pimento grilled cheese and crave-worthy Mac ‘N Cheesetique.
 Piece Out slings both foldable New York-style slices and deep-dish Detroit pies, while Spice Kraft Indian Bistro serves raved-about samosas and palaak chat.

 Grab a burger with sweet potato waffle fries and marshmallow dipping sauce at Holy Cow, and choose a charity where the restaurant will donate a portion of your payment.
 Next door, Pork Barrel offers crave-worthy barbecue with all the fixings, while Matt & Tony’s menu features all-day breakfast down the street.
+Plus, sample innovative sushi and street-friendly bites at Kaizen Tavern.
 Take your four-legged friends to Barkhaus—part dog park, part restaurant and bar—near Potomac Yard, and end your evening on a sweet note at The Dairy Godmother, a regional destination for creamy Wisconsin-style frozen custard and confections.

 Raise a Glass al Fresco